- CD4 T cells purified from rhesus macaque PBMCs by magnetic selection

 - Shipping Information

-The rhesus macaque (and rhesus monkey PBMCs) is one of the most commonly used non-human primate in biomedical research.
+The rhesus macaque is one of the most commonly utilized non-human primates in biomedical research.
 They are employed in numerous research areas, such as immunology, neuroscience, oncology, infectious disease, and toxicology due to their physiology.

 Rhesus Macaque Monkey CD4 T Cells